tabbykatz/holbertonschool-low_level_programming/README.md

-This is the Readme for 0x02 functions and nested loops.
+This is the Readme for this repo.